York, Nebraska

 York is a city in and the county seat of York County, Nebraska, United States.
 At the 2010 census, the city population was 7,766.
-It is the home of York College and the Nebraska Correctional Center for Women.
+It is the home of York University and the Nebraska Correctional Center for Women.

 History

 York was platted in 1869.
 The city took its name from York County.

 In 1920, the Nebraska legislature established the State Reformatory for Women in York.
 The facility was expanded over the years; as of 2017, it operated as the Nebraska Correctional Center for Women, with a rated capacity of 275 beds.